 Reaching Naples is simple!
 The easiest way to get to the city is by high-speed train and routes run to Rome and many other major Italian transport hubs.
 Naples' main train station is called Napoli Centrale and both Trenitalia (Italy's national rail company) and private Italo trains arrive and depart here.
 Those coming to Naples from overseas will probably opt to fly into the Capodichino International Airport, the city's main airport where a number of direct international flights arrive and depart daily.
 Naples is also easy to reach by car; highway A1, also known as the Autostrada del Sole that runs the entire length of Italy north to south, passes through the city.

-Getting to Naples by Train
+How to get to Naples by Train

 The fastest and easiest way to reach Naples by train is via a high-speed Trenitalia or Italo train.
 The two train companies are very similar, so choose a train based on your schedule and budget.